komodo108/flask-limiter/README.rst

 *************
 |travis-ci| |coveralls| |pypi| |license|

+This is a *fork* for Flask-Limiter providing support for custom abort codes.

 Flask-Limiter provides rate limiting features to flask routes.
 It has support for a configurable backend for storage with current implementations for in-memory, redis and memcache.